 All objects in SAGA implement the error_handler interface, which allows a user of the API to query for the latest error associated with a SAGA object (pull).
-In languages with exception-handling mechanisms, such as Java, C++ and Perl, the language binding MAY allow exceptions to be thrown.
+In languages with exception-handling mechanisms, such as Java, C++ and Perl, the language binding MAY allow exceptions to be thrown instead.
 If an exception handling mechanism is included in a language binding, the error_handler MUST NOT be included in the same binding.
-Bindings for languages without exception handling capabilities MUST stick to the error_handler interface described here, but MAY define additional language-native means for error reporting.
+Bindings for languages without exception handling capabilities MUST stick to the error_handler interface described here, but MAY define additional languagenative means for error reporting.
+This document describes error conditions in terms of exceptions.

+For objects implementing the error_handler interface, each synchronous method invocation on that object resets any error caused by a previous method invocation on that object.
 For asynchronous operations, the error handler interface is provided by the task instance performing the operation, and not by the object which created the task.
 If an error occurs during object creation, then the error handler interface of the session the object was to be created in will report the error.